RLOpenCatalyst/catdocs/Catalyst/source/bots.rst

 BOTs
 ====

-BOTs is readymade automated scripts.
+BOTs are readymade automated scripts.

 If you have not configured your BOTs setup, ask your admin to setup BOTs.